-God made you, as a woman, to rule in this world, to subdue it, to act according to his image.
+God made you, as a human being, to rule in this world, to subdue it, to act according to his image.
 Sin begins with sluggishness, despair, and despondency.
-People give up on their marriages, give up on prayer, give up on their churches, give up on their kids, and eventually even give up on themselves.
-They say, “It’s no use,” and start to sulk instead of painstakingly remaking their marriage —simply because their first (or even tenth) attempt failed.
+People give up on their marriages, on prayer, their churches, their kids, and eventually even give up on themselves.
+They say, “It’s no use.”
+They start to sulk instead of painstakingly remaking their marriage —simply because their first (or even tenth) attempt failed.

 This may sound like a hard word, but readers of my previous books know I’m not one to shy away from that.
 Your marriage is what you make it.
 The relationship you have is the direct result of what you’ve put into it, and in many cases, a marriage can rise only to the level of your courage.
 Initial romantic intensity is unearned; it seems to fall on us out of nowhere.
 But marriage has to be built stone by stone.
 We have to make deliberate choices; we have to be active and confront the weaknesses we see in ourselves and in each other.

-The above article comes from the GREAT book, Sacred Influence: How God Uses Wives to Shape the Souls of Their Husbands written by Gary Thomas, published by Zondervan.
+This article comes from the GREAT book, Sacred Influence: How God Uses Wives to Shape the Souls of Their Husbands written by Gary Thomas, published by Zondervan.
 There was so much more in this chapter and in the entire book that we would have liked to include in this article.
-But you’ll just need to find a way to obtain the book to see what else Gary Thomas has to say on this subject (and others).
+But you’ll need to find a way to obtain the book.
+You’ll truly want to see what else Gary Thomas has to say on this subject (and others).
 You’ll be glad you did!